robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/2-4-Multiple-representations-for-abstract-data.md

 `get(op, type)`
 looks up the op, type entry in the table and returns the item found there.
 If no item is found, get returns a unique primitive value that is referred to by the name undefined

+With this, internal functions ( a particular representation of the complex number and its companion operations ) can be loaded into the table, and there is no clutter of the global namespace.